Social branding, also known as a sustainability brand, was once the domain of nonprofit organisations.

 - Staying committed to a holistic approach to incorporate your social efforts into as many aspects of the business as possible.

 - Measuring Social Return On Investment (SROI).
 As an indicator of how well your constituents understand your social branding and success a bringing about positive change, the SROI will help you decide the value of your efforts and gives more information for communicating your company’s effectiveness.

 People want to feel like they are part of something bigger and better than themselves.
-By creating opportunities for them to contribute to a cause, you’re not only bringing joy to your stakeholders, you’re helping to increase awareness of social issues.
+By creating opportunities for them to contribute to a cause, you’re not only bringing joy to your stakeholders, and you’re helping to increase awareness of social issues.

-The larger a company’s commitment to environmental and social sustainability and the more verifiable the reputation, the greater the SBC.
-But in order to fully capitalise on your social brand capital, you’ll need to work on meeting several milestones:
+The larger a company’s commitment to environmental and social sustainability, and the more valid the reputation, the higher the SBC.
+But to fully capitalise on your social brand capital, you’ll need to work on meeting several milestones: